dougbutner/effective-collective/README.md

 Individuals become collaborators by registering for a free digital wallet which automatically receives three equal deposits of Effective daily into three accounts.

-The first deposit goes to a **Soverign Account**, and is redirected towards leaders who support projects related to the geopolitical areas the person lives.
+The first deposit goes to a **Sovereign Account**, and is redirected towards leaders who support projects related to the geopolitical areas the person lives.
 The second goes to a **Elective Account**, and is redirected directly towards any project they desire to support.
 The third goes to a **Primary Account** and is spendable similar to crypto and FIAT currencies.

 # Introduction
 >"A small group of  with the right ideas using the right means can change the world"